Marchlands

-Marchlands is a British television series developed from the American television drama pilot The Oaks, written and created by David Schulner, broadcast on ITV1 in 2011.
+Marchlands is a British television series developed from the American television drama pilot The Oaks, written and created by David Schulner, and broadcast on ITV in 2011.
 A follow-up series, Lightfields, was broadcast in 2013.
 Each five-episode series explores the lives of three families, occupying the same house in different time periods.
-The house is haunted by a restless spirit, and the previous house owners appear to their successors as ghosts as well.
+A restless spirit haunts the house, and the previous house owners appear to their successors as ghosts as well.

-Marchlands

-Marchlands was first shown on ITV on 3 February 2011.
-It follows a story of three different families living in the same house in Yorkshire in three different time periods - 1968, 1987 and 2010.
-The three families are linked by the spirit of a young girl who died under mysterious circumstances in 1967.

 Plot

-In 1968, Ruth and Paul Bowen live in Marchlands with Paul's parents Robert and Evelyn.
-Six months earlier, Ruth and Paul's daughter Alice died, apparently in an accidental drowning, and Ruth is determined to find out the truth about what happened to her, believing there is more to Alice's death than she is being led to believe.
+In 1968, Ruth and Paul Bowen reside in Marchlands, a fictional Yorkshire village, along with Paul's parents Robert and Evelyn.
+Six months earlier, their daughter Alice drowned in an apparent accident.
+However, Ruth suspects there is more to Alice's death and is determined to uncover the truth.

-In 1987, Helen and Eddie Maynard rent Marchlands and live with their two children.
-They discover their daughter Amy has what seems to be an imaginary friend called Alice, which they initially try to ignore.
-After a series of suspiciously paranormal activities, matters become more serious when Amy blames Alice for the death of a kitten, leading to her parents sending Amy for medical tests.
+In 1987, Helen and Eddie Maynard rent Marchlands with their two children.
+They soon discover that their daughter Amy has an imaginary friend named Alice, which they initially dismiss.
+However, after a series of suspiciously paranormal events, Amy blames Alice for the death of a kitten.
+Concerned, Helen and Eddie take Amy for medical tests.

-In 2010, Mark Ashburn and his pregnant partner Nisha Parekh move into Marchlands and find a photo of a young girl, who the viewers now know to be Alice.
-Nisha becomes suspicious that Mark has not told her the whole truth about why they have moved there.
-An elderly Ruth, who never came to terms with the death of her child and remains determined to find out what happened, returns to Marchlands when Mark employs her as a housekeeper and childminder after Nisha breaks her ankle when falling from a step-ladder.
+In 2010, Mark Ashburn and his pregnant partner Nisha Parekh move into Marchlands and discover a photo of a young girl whom the audience recognizes as Alice.
+Nisha grows suspicious that Mark has not been fully honest about their reason for moving.
+Meanwhile, elderly Ruth, who never accepted her child's death, returns to Marchlands when Mark hires her as a housekeeper and childminder after Nisha breaks her ankle falling from a step-ladder.